 A show for 3 hip-hop dancers that questions our vision of femininity.

-Inside themselves, the feelings tumble out, a voice is given to them, to symbolize their thoughts, to fuel the audience’s imaginary and to make them travel between fantasy and reality.
+Within themselves, the feelings tumble out, a voice is given to them, to symbolize their thoughts, to fuel the audience’s imaginary and to make them travel between fantasy and reality.

 “Being a perfect mother.
-I am not available for my child, I need to buy time.
+I am not very available for my child, I need to buy time.
 Time to make my brain more available. (…) I need some support, to add shelves, to fix them to a wall.
 I need to set myself somewhere (…).”

 In a frenetic pace, they make a mockery of the image of the « working girl » to invite the audience to question its own evidences.

 I feel good

 (2010 creation, reworked in a short form in 2015)

 Duration : a short version of 20 minutes with 3 dancers

 In our society that advocates the cult of the beauty, the choreographer shares with us her vision of old age and the challenges to face a society of exclusion.
 With three hip-hop dancers, she draws with tenderness, nostalgia and humor, three portraits of women who see the effects of the passing of time.
 While we believe that the body no longer speaks when we get older, the unbridled dancers express their creativity, to remind us that old age is not a pathology.

 They perform to jazz musics from the 20’s and the 30’s that have been “refreshed” by rhythms of hip-hop that are the result of a surprising mix of styles.
 Charleston, Shim-sham, Tango and Waltz cross the generous energy of the urban dances.